hpourmand/hpourmand.github.io/README.md

  <section id="contact">
     <h2>Contact Me</h2>
-    <p>If you'd like to get in touch, feel free to reach out via any of the links below or contact me directly at my email.</p>
+    <p>If you'd like to get in touch, feel free to reach out via any of the links below.</p>
     <div class="social-links">
       <a href="https://www.linkedin.com/in/your-profile" target="_blank">LinkedIn</a>
       <a href="https://github.com/your-profile" target="_blank">GitHub</a>